pengjiz/pengjiz.com/content/en/writing-chip8-emulator.md

 think is also called the Flux architecture, the Elm architecture, or the Redux architecture, whatever).
 It maintains an event loop and processes events one by one to update the state.
 Then the interface gets redrawn accordingly.
 The library was easy-to-use, and the interface was done pretty quickly.
-I decided to "play" the sound only visually because I could not find an easy approach for that.
+Note that I decided to "play" the sound only visually because I could not find an easy approach for that.

 Then I encountered two problems -- maintaining the keypad state and poor emulation performance.